jrpillai/mongoose_demo/README.md

    MONGO_URI=mongodb://localhost:27017/<database-name>
    ```

 4. Alternatively, replace the argument of `mongoose.connect` in `main.js` with your connection string.
-Uploading this to GitHub is a security risk.

 ---